 Of course, if you’ve never used coupons, it may seem overwhelming.
 Relax because I’m here to help!
-Just click on over to our Simple Guide to Using Coupons to get started.
-You will also want to check out our extremely comprehensive and searchable Coupon Database to find the coupons you need.
+You will want to check out our extremely comprehensive and searchable Coupon Database to find the coupons you need.

 2. Do not waste food

 I will admit that I am guilty of this one from time to time.
 We sometimes don’t eat all the produce or other food products I’ve purchased before it goes bad.
 In addition, my family and I don’t always eat all of the leftovers from the meals we’ve prepared during the week.
 This is horrible of us and we work hard not to do it, but sometimes, it just happens.

 Frugal people will never over buy and end up throwing out food.
 They also make sure to eat up those leftovers be it for lunch the next couple of days or even a “repeat” meal during the week.
 The way they do this is they menu plan.
 They don’t just determine what they will have for dinner, but also snacks and lunches for school and work.